ismyrnow/bitbucket-issue-manager/README.md

 ## Current status:

+- Express server infrastructure setup
 - Bitbucket requests with oauth work
-- Express routing infrastructure setup
+- Using React for component rendering and jQuery for ajax (no build step yet)

 ## License